Nutella Pastry Twists

 Nutella Pastry Twists are a fun pastry, perfect for breakfast or dessert.
 Easily made with puff pastry and ready in just 30 minutes.

-I love easy Desserts, especially when they only require a few ingredients to make!
-Store-bought puff pastry lets you whip up classic flaky bakery-style treats like these twists or Cherry Turnovers in no time!
+I love easy Pastries, especially when they only require a few ingredients to make!
+Store-bought puff pastry lets you whip up classic flaky bakery-style treats like these twists, Cherry Turnovers and Rustic Cranberry Galette (Tart) in no time!

 Sabrina’s Nutella Pastry Twists Recipe